flavioraone/memory-game/README.md

 If the cards are not equal, both cards must face down again The game ends when all pairs are found.

+## Score

+If you make less than 18 moves, you receive 3 stars;

+If you make more than 18 moves and less than 22 moves, you get 2 stars;

+If you make more than 22 moves, you get 1 stars;

 ## Contributing